Exclusive Interview! Tiger Shroff: To Work With Hrithik Roshan Was Always On My Bucket List

 Q. How secure are you as an actor?
 Do you keep a tab on what your contemporaries are attempting in terms of work?

 A. I don't really keep a tab.
-Because, I know what they are doing is something phenomenally and something that's so hard to achieve.
+Because I know what they are doing is something phenomenally and something that's so hard to achieve.
 So, I don't sync myself that way.

 I am really secure in the fact that I know what my strengths are and I know why I have been accepted and what the audiences have accepted from me.
 Keeping that in mind, I feel good where I am.